bryandong24/reu_adaptation/README.md

 ## What I Enjoyed Less

 The dependency management was tedious.
 Getting the right combination of Python, PyTorch, gym, numpy, and pymunk versions to work together on a modern H100 GPU required some trial and error.
-This is a common pain point in research codebases that pin old versions.
+I have expereinced this before and Claude was very nice and helpful in bashing the dependencies.

 ## Reproducing Results